Adamya113/Heuristic-Selection-machine-learning-model/README.md

 Data set was taken from the University of California, Irivine (UCI) Machine Learning Repository.
 The link to the source is attached below: https://archive.ics.uci.edu/dataset/249/first+order+theorem+proving

-## Refer to the mini report and the jupyter notebook attached, for further details.
+Refer to the mini report and the jupyter notebook attached, for further details.
-## Feel free to contact, for any suggestions, clearances.
+##### Feel free to contact, for any suggestions, clearances.☺️